Sharanya14parol/6-day-Software-testing/Day-3/Readme.md

-Day 3: Testing Tools and Resume Editing
+Day 3: Testing Tools and Resume Development

-Explored software testing tools such as BrowserStack and Trello.
-Continued editing the resume.
+Explored different software testing and project management tools such as BrowserStack, which is used for cross-browser testing, and Trello, used for task management and bug tracking.Continued editing and improving the resume content and formatting.